eltomek/msp430loader/README.md

 # README #

 Simple custom MSP430F5529 bootloader for mspgcc.
+This bootloader was a successful attempt to provide remote re-programming of the weather station based on this great microcontroller.
+In short, the bootloader when instructed reflashes the main app region with the download region's content preceded by backing up the original application so that if the new app fails the device can be recovered automatically.
+Downloading the new application to the download region has to be provided by the app itself, it's not part of this bootloader.

 ## How to set things up?
 A short demo
 Download, build, connect your MSP430F5529-LP, go to Debug directory and issue: